landscape genetics, landscape ecology, ecological and conservation genomics

 Honors and Awards

-Jasper Loftus-Hills Young Investigator's Award from the American Society of Naturalists (2013)
+Jasper Loftus-Hills Young Investigator's Award, American Society of Naturalists (2013)